 Recovery Model Focus

 The theoretical foundation for the MFT program is based on a Recovery Model emphasizing and supporting each individual’s potential for recovery.
 The Recovery Model perspective emphasizes development of hope, a secure sense of self supportive relationships, empowerment, social inclusion, coping skills, multicultural sensitivity, and meaning.

 Students are exposed to a range of theoretical orientations reflecting multiple yet diverse perspectives.
 Didactic and experiential program components are combined to provide a broad theoretical foundation for possible future study and substantial counseling experience for the future practitioner.

 Graduates of La Verne’s MFT program typically pursue careers as marriage and family therapists in community mental health and social service agencies, school-based counseling programs, residential treatment facilities, hospitals, private practices, and community colleges.

 MFT students also benefit from La Verne’s alumni network, which serves as a resource for both current students and graduates of the program.
 Our Career Service Department is an additional resource for finding information about workshops, internships, and job opportunities.

-La Verne’s Master’s in Marriage and Family Therapy program allows students to pursue a career as a MFT on a schedule that works for them.
+La Verne’s MS in Marriage and Family Therapy program allows students to pursue a career as a MFT on a schedule that works for them.
 You may visit several of our pages to learn more about the program, the curriculum, the application process, and the program faculty.